fido-device-onboard/go-fdo/README.md

         Print HTTP contents
   -di URL
         HTTP base URL for DI server
+  -di-ec256
+        Use Secp256r1 EC key for device credential -di-x5chain
-  -download dir
+        Use X5Chain for manufacturer public key encoding -download dir
         A dir to download files into (FSIM disabled if empty) -insecure-tls